LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Preliminaries

 \subsection{Operator norm}

-As an alternative to the $L_1$-norm, one can interpret a convolution $h$ as a linear operator which acts on the input feature maps, and score it according to an operator norm.
+As an alternative to the $L_1$-norm, one can interpret a convolution $h$ as a linear operator which acts on the input image, and score it according to an operator norm.
 The (induced) operator norm $\norm{\cdot}_p$ is defined as

 A common operator norm is the \emph{spectral norm}, which is induced by the Euclidean norm ($p=2$).
-The spectral norm can be obtained by calculating the largest singular value of the matrix $H$ associated with $h$, $\norm{h}_2=\sigma_{max}(H)$ \cite{meyer2000matrix}.
+The spectral norm can be obtained by calculating the largest singular value of the matrix $H$ associated with $h$, $\norm{h}_2=\sigma_{max}(H)$ \citep{meyer2000matrix}.
 A property that we will use is that the spectral norm is submultiplicative, i.e., we have